We may earn money or products from the companies mentioned in this post.

 Drift Creek Falls (Otis)

-While this trail is 20+ minutes away from the beach, you’ll often find Drift Creek Falls listed as one of the best Oregon Coast hikes.
+While this trail is 20+ minutes away from Lincoln City, you’ll often find Drift Creek Falls listed as one of the best Oregon Coast hikes.

 You can learn more about Drift Creek Falls here.